Szuendo/billard-adventure/README.md

 This is my first attempt to create a game in python via the package vpython.
 It is a billiard game (8-ball pool) where you can play against a friend.

-It's not perfect yet, but gives a good insight into mathematical and physical challenges of programming a billiard game (see PhysicsEngine.py).
+It's not perfect yet, but gives a good insight into mathematical and physical challenges of programming a billiard game.

 I hope the script can be helpful for others.